STOP2/stop2.0-traveller-client/README.md

 Download and install Android Studio: https://developer.android.com/studio/index.html

-Open Android Studio -> Tools -> SDK Manager -> Launch SDK Manager (or in command line: cd tools && ./android on android SDK folder) and install Android 6.0 and Android SDK Build-tools 23.0.3.
+Open Android Studio -> Tools -> SDK Manager -> Launch SDK Manager (or in command line: cd tools && ./android on android SDK folder) and install Android 6.0 and Android SDK Build-tools 25.0.0.

 Set up Android keystore: Follow steps "Generating a signing key" and "Setting up gradle variables" at https://facebook.github.io/react-native/docs/signed-apk-android.html

-Run in Android emulator:
+Run on Android emulator:
 Create new AVD (Android Virtual Device) with Android Studio or in command line: cd tools && ./android avd (on android SDK folder)
 Start the emulator on Android Studio or in command line: cd tools && ./emulator -avd name_of_your_avd

-Run in phone:
+Run on phone:
 Unlock Developer Settings on Android: Settings -> About Phone -> Tap "Build number" 7 times and the Developer options will be unlocked and available
 Enable Developer options and USB debugging: Settings -> Developer options -> Enable Android debugging Connect the phone to PC with USB

 Run the app (the app will run on the device if it's connected, otherwise it will run on the emulator):

-In debug mode (shows errors & warnings):

 Ensure that the React Native packager is running (you may skip this step, it should automatically start on the next step):
 ```bash